 Most financial aid granted at Texas A&M University-Commerce is based upon a student’s financial need and is awarded on a priority basis according to the FAFSA completion date in our office.
 Dependent students who do not demonstrate financial need may be eligible for the Federal Student Unsubsidized Direct Stafford Loan and for the Federal Parent PLUS Loan.
-More information about the Parents PLUS Loan and how to apply is available atwww.studentloans.gov.
+More information about the Parents PLUS Loan and how to apply is available at: www.studentaid.gov.
 Programs with limited funding (TPEG, FSEOG, CWS, and other grants, but not the Federal Pell Grant) are awarded to eligible students on a first-come, first-serve basis.
 Priority for these funds is given to full-time students who have completed their financial aid file by the priority deadline.
-The state of Texas has set the priority deadline for the Texas Grant and the Top 10% Scholarship program for renewals only to be March 15th.
-The priority deadline for other grants, except Pell, is March 31st.
+The state of Texas has set the priority deadline for the Texas Grant only to be January 15th.
+The priority deadline for other grants, except Pell, is January 15th.
 Academic progress and scholastic standing are taken into consideration when aid is awarded.
 Recipients are required to maintain and complete the number of hours for which they are paid.
 Pro-rated repayment of aid is expected from students who withdraw or drop hours.
-Information on requirements, priority deadlines, standards of academic progress for financial aid eligibility can be found atwww.tamuc.edu/financialaid.
+Information on requirements, priority deadlines, standards of academic progress for financial aid eligibility can be found at: www.tamuc.edu/financialaid.

 Withdrawing on Financial Aid/Return of Title IV Aid